awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 1. Review your account settings, and then choose **Launch**\.
 Do not create a resource plan, otherwise the account will fail to be provisioned\.

 1. Your account is now being provisioned\.
 It can take a few minutes to complete\.
 You can refresh the page to update the displayed status information\.
+**Note**
 Only one account can be provisioned at a time\.

 ## Tips on Managing Account Factory Accounts<a name="closing-and-repurposing"></a>